DDBC23/RPSLS-Game/README.md

 ### Features Left to Implement

- - Add an 'unlimited lives' mode.
+ - Add rock paper scissors mode.

  - Add music and sound effects with the option to be toggled off.